Frequently Asked Questions

 How well does a roundabout handle the traffic volumes on CH 21 and TH 13?

 A roundabout at the CH 21 and TH 13 intersection is expected to provide improved traffic operations during the busiest times of the day during both day of opening and in the year 2040 compared to the traffic signal alternative (with the addition of turn lanes).
-Both alternatives are expected to provide acceptable levels delay, but the roundabout is projected to provide upwards of 75% less wait times day of opening and 20-60% less wait times with expected 2040 traffic volumes.
+A roundabout is projected to provide upwards of 75% less wait times opening day and 20-60% less wait times with expected 2040 traffic volumes compared to a traffic signal.
 The benefit of a roundabout is also observed during off-peak hours where vehicles won’t be required to wait at a red light when opposing traffic is light.

 How safe is it for pedestrians to cross at a multi-lane roundabout when compared to a traffic signal?